ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 ## Class ClientResponseSender

-A client-side class that sends a response to a request.
+Client-side class that sends a response to a request.
 The method for sending the response is called only 1 time.

 ### sendBinaryResponse(message)